monowai/beancounter/jar-common/README.md

 Ideally, do not throw a `404` error.
 Instead, consider throwing a `BusinessException` This will help clients understand the difference between "The end point does not exist" vs. “The resource does not exist”.
 If the response is no results, e.g. then an empty `Collection` is returned with a `2XX` status code.
-The call worked, no records met the crietria and the client should be instructed to loop until they get "no results”.
+The call worked, no records met the criteria and the client should be instructed to loop until they get an empty array indicating no results.

 ## Spring Backends